vmchale/elliptic-fourier/README.md

 # elliptic-fourier

 Elliptic Fourier series in Futhark.
+This is used for approximating/characterizing contours of polygons.